NotTimeForCode/Manejo-De-Incidentes/README.md

         allow use of program if(loggedIn = true)

     search bar:
-        back function for search
+        back function for search (in consideration)
-        last search
-        search stays when page is reloaded/data is sent to the db currently selected incident stays when page is reloaded/data is sent to the db
+        search stays when page is data is sent to the db currently selected incident stays when data is sent to the db